robertpiosik/CodeWebChat/README.md

 **Guiding principles**

 - Initialize chatbots—don't scrape responses
-- Respect user privacy—don't collect any data
+- Privacy first—don't collect any usage data
 - Free forever—open-source community effort

 **CWC is for you if you're**